How to prepare yourself for sterilisation

 To prevent complications, we advise you to stick to a number of rules following the days after the procedure:

-- The day after the procedure, you can remove the bandage yourself and you are allowed to take a shower.
+- 24 hours after the procedure, you can remove the bandage yourself and you are allowed to take a shower.

 - You may go to work if you feel you are capable to do so.
 Avoid any straining physical activities, especially during the first few days after the procedure.

-- Cycling, exercising, swimming or heavy lifting is allowed five days after the procedure.
+- Cycling, exercising, swimming or heavy lifting is allowed one week after the procedure.

-- Sexual intercourse is allowed five days after the procedure, but please keep in mind that you are not instantly infertile after the procedure.
+- Sexual intercourse is allowed one week after the procedure, but please keep in mind that you are not instantly infertile after the procedure.

 - If the skin has been stitched, the stitches will dissolve by themselves after approx. one week, and so do not need removing.

 One or two days after the procedure, our nurse will contact you by phone to inquire after your wellbeing and if you have experienced any complications.
 Generally, there are almost no complications.
 After the procedure, you may experience one or more side effects.
 These side effects are more common and will disappear after a few days.